Cuba has a $2 billion agricultural import market, but U.S. restrictions keep American farmers stuck on the sidelines.

 The U.S.-CUBA Agriculture Trade Relationship

-Following 1959, agricultural trade with Cuba was a standstill until Congress passed the Trade Sanctions and Reform Act (TSRA) in 2000.
-TSRA allowed for the export of agricultural commodities to Cuba, but to a very limited degree, with prohibitions on extending credit to facilitate agricultural sales.
+Following 1959, agricultural trade with Cuba was at a standstill until Congress passed the Trade Sanctions and Reform Act (TSRA) in 2000.
+TSRA allows for the export of agricultural commodities to Cuba but includes prohibitions on extending credit to facilitate agricultural sales.
 As a cash-poor country, Cuba has looked elsewhere for more competitive financing terms.

-USDA asserts, “U.S. restrictions on extending credit to Cuban buyers have made it harder for U.S. agricultural exporters to sell a larger volume and broader variety of commodities to Cuba.”
+USDA asserts that “U.S. restrictions on extending credit to Cuban buyers have made it harder for U.S. agricultural exporters to sell a larger volume and broader variety of commodities to Cuba.”

-Agricultural commerce is also impeded by the 180-rule for cargo ships, which prohibits vessels from loading or unloading freight in the U.S. for 180 days after docking in a Cuban port.
-The Administration recently issued a regulatory exception to this rule.
+Agricultural commerce is also impeded by the 180-day rule for cargo ships, which prohibits vessels from loading or unloading freight in the U.S. for 180 days after docking in a Cuban port.
+The Obama Administration issued a regulatory exception to this rule.
 If passed, the Agricultural Export Expansion Act would eliminate it entirely.

 Lost Market Share:

-The U.S. used to be the number one supplier of agricultural commodities to Cuba, but has since dropped to fifth behind Brazil, China, Argentina, and Vietnam.
+The U.S. used to be the number one supplier of agricultural commodities to Cuba, but has since dropped behind the European Union and Brazil.

-The Dominican Republic, a nearby Caribbean nation with similar a population and income level, imported an average of $1.3 billion of U.S. farm products between 2013-2015.
-Cuba imported an average of $262 million over that same period – over a billion-dollar difference.
+The Dominican Republic, a nearby Caribbean nation with similar a population and income level, imported an average of $1.3 billion of U.S. farm products between 2013 and 2015.
+Cuba imported an average of $262 million over that same period–over a billion-dollar difference.
 That’s a billion dollars of exports that U.S. farmers are missing out on because of U.S. trade restrictions on Cuba.

 U.S. exports to our island neighbor could expand markedly and regain lost market share in Cuba if arbitrary and outdated restrictions are lifted.